SDK Quickstart

 TSTypeScript

-import { useFeatureFlag, useFlagsReady } from "react-featureflags";
+import { useFlag, useFlagsReady } from "react-featureflags-client";

 export function CheckoutEntry() {